 A Stranger in a Strange Land

 I was almost 6 years old when my family moved to a small town just outside of Cleveland, Ohio.
-For a tiny Irish city kid, moving to the rural heart of America meant going to a new school (Catholic, of course), making friends and adjusting to a whole new life.
+For a tiny Irish city kid, moving to the rural heart of America meant going to a new school, making friends and adjusting to a whole new life.

-My journey into music began early, finding my rhythm on mom’s pots and pans on the floor of the kitchen.
+My journey into music began early, finding my rhythm on mom’s pots and pans on the kitchen floor.
 At ten I graduated to a new 5-piece drum kit courtesy of Santa.
-After school I would practice pop and jazz standards with my dad on his Hammond B3 organ.
-A veteran of the night club circuit, I did my best to keep up with the experienced pro.
-On Saturday nights we would go to watch live music at a local lounge.
+After school I would practice pop and jazz standards with my dad on his Hammond B3 organ… a veteran of the night club circuit, I did my best to keep up with the experienced pro.
+On Saturday nights we would go to watch live music at a nearby lounge.
 Nothing was said as a small child entered the club, but everyone enjoyed the spectacle of watching “Tim’s kid” join the band for a song.

-What follows next can only be described as a blur in my rear-view mirror.
+What followed next can only be described as a blur in my rear-view mirror.
 After college I dove headfirst into the business, promoting concerts, producing tours, and handling a growing list of national artists.
 The effort led me to become one of the youngest managers to work with Capital Records.
-Nearly three decades and over 2,000 live performances later, I am still going strong – still on a musical journey whose finale is far from reached.
+Nearly three decades and over 2,000 live performances later, I am still on a journey whose end is far from reached.